holoviz/panel/doc/developer_guide/index.md

 - [Dev version of Panel Site](https://holoviz-dev.github.io/panel)
   - Use this to explore new, not yet released features and docs
-  - Check out which branch is currently deployed [here](https://github.com/holoviz/panel/actions/workflows/docs.yaml)
+  - See which branch is currently deployed [here](https://github.com/holoviz/panel/actions/workflows/docs.yaml)
 - [Panel main branch on Binder](https://mybinder.org/v2/gh/holoviz/panel/main?urlpath=lab/tree/examples)
   - Use this to quickly explore and manually test the newest panel features in a fresh environment with all requirements installed.
   - Replace `main` with `name-of-other-branch` or `version`for other branches.